caesarome/TMDB-Movie-EDA/README.md

 # TMDB-Movie-EDA

-## EDA for TMDB movies
+## Background Info

 In this project, I performed exploratory data analysis on a dataset of 5000 TMDB movies in order to figure out the current and future trend for the movie industry: what kinds of movie are popular, how to maximize the ROI of a movie.

-There are four parts in the report：
+## There are four parts in the report：
 1.Problem Statement
 2.Data Cleaning
 3.Data Visualization
 4.Summary

-Data Cleaning is the hard part of the project:
+## Data Cleaning is the hard part of the project:

 1）There is a large number of Json data in the dateset, it's necessary to convert the Json data into a Python object.
 2）One-hot encoding will be applied to to categorical variables, creating new features for each category.